JuliaInv/jInvSeismic.jl/README.md

 jInvSeismic consists of submodules:

+1. `EikonalInv.jl'
+A Julia package for solving the inverse eikonal equation on a regular rectangular mesh.
+For forward modelling and sensitivities it uses the fast marching algorithm for the factored eikonal equation.

+Based on the following paper (please cite if you are using the package):

+Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation, Journal of Computational Physics, 324, 210-225, 2016.

+The package is also used in the following papers in joint inversions:
+Lars Ruthotto, Eran Treister and Eldad Haber, jInv--a flexible Julia package for PDE parameter estimation, SIAM Journal on Scientific Computing, 39 (5), S702-S722, 2017.

+Eran Treister and Eldad Haber, Full waveform inversion guided by travel time tomography, SIAM Journal on Scientific Computing, 39 (5), S587-S609, 2017.

-1. `jInvSeismic.BasicFWI` - a lightweight basic Full Waveform Inversion in Julia.
+2. `jInvSeismic.BasicFWI` - a lightweight basic Full Waveform Inversion in Julia.
-2. `Utils` - utility functions.
+3. `Utils` - utility functions.

 # Requirements

 This package is inteded to use with Julia versions 0.7.

 This package is an add-on for [`jInv`](https://github.com/JuliaInv/jInv.jl), which needs to be installed.
 This is a basic FWI package, mostly used for teaching.

 # Installation